-For more complex conditions, plaster casts of the teeth, photographs, and saliva testing may be prescribed.
-Careful recording of these examination findings provides a permanent record of your oral health and provides a baseline against which any changes can be checked in the future.
+If you have complex needs, plaster casts of the teeth, photographs, and saliva testing may also be used.
+Our staff will make a record of these examination findings.
+This gives your dental team a baseline against which any changes in the future can be checked.

 If you have a toothache or want us to look at a specific issues, we complete a limited oral examination.
 A similar approach is taken, though, as the name suggests, focusing purely on your specific need.